 A quarterback will be debated here if there is a worthy one available, but I think the Dolphins will continue to start Ryan Tannehill next year.
 They'll focus on another position, and perhaps that'll be cornerback.
-I'm not sure how long the Dolphins keep Byron Maxwell around, especially at his outrageous salary.
-Maxwell hasn't performed well yet, so unless he improves his play, he'll be gone next offseason.
+Byron Maxwell was released, so Miami will need to find a replacement.

 The Dolphins could add another offensive weapon.
 Addressing tight end makes sense, as I don't have much hope for Julius Thomas.